vibhor-jain22/lm-lab-gitops-approach/README.md

 Lets pretend we've got our Dev hat on.

-Go back to the python app and update the code to include a new book.
+Go back to the codebase for the python app and update the code to include a new book.

 Build the docker image remembering to tag with with a new version such as: